+Final SB Grade Calculation: for GRADES K-8 STUDENTS

+Students will continue with an “IN PROGRESS” score for each standard in every class/course with effective communications from the school and teachers to adequately communicate progress.

+A student’s grade shall not be lowered as a disciplinary action.

 Final Exams

-Students enrolled in high school credit-bearing courses shall take a final comprehensive examination in each class.
-The score earned on the final examination in courses not mandated as part of state accountability testing shall count ten percent (10%) of the final grade in that class and shall be recorded on the student's grade card and permanent record.
+Students enrolled in high school credit-bearing courses may be required to take a final comprehensive examination in each class.
+The score earned on the final examination in courses not mandated as part of state accountability testing shall count for no more than ten percent (10%) of the final grade in that class and may be recorded on the student's grade card and permanent record.

-CURRICULUM AND INSTRUCTION BW08.221
+CURRICULUM AND INSTRUCTION EZ08.221